OpenMPDK/dss-ecosystem/README.md

 # Operation
 Supported operations are PUT/DEL/GET
 ## Operation PUT
+  The PUT operation upload files into S3 storage for all NFS shares.
+The indexing is done in MasterNode.
+  The actual upload is performed in client nodes.
+The index distribution is done through a IndexMonitor.
+  It distribute indexes in round-robin fashion in all the clients.
+The actual file upload is done at the client node.
 ## Operation LIST
-  The LIST operation is performed by MasterApplication only.
+  The LIST operation list all keys under a provided prefix.
+It is performed by MasterApplication only.
 Each prefix is processed by independent workers.
 Results are en-queued to IndexQueue for DEL/GET operation.
 Else, gets dumped into a local file (#TODO).
 ## Operation DEL
   The DEL operation is dependent on LIST operation.
 The LISTing operation distribute the object keys to the client nodes in a round-robin fashion.
 The actual DELETE operation is performed by ClientApplication.